samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 For a list of definitions used see our [definitions document](https://github.com/threefoldtoken/legal/blob/master/definitions.md).

-### Why should I buy Tokens ?
+### Why should I buy ThreeFold Tokens (TFTs)?

 The reasons for people to buy Tokens include the following:

-* Good cause: purchasers are helping us build a new neutral edge Internet.
+* Good cause: purchasers are helping build a new neutral edge Internet.
 * Potential upside: ThreeFold sits at the intersection of three of today’s most important technologies - Blockchain, Cloud Computing and Self Healing Technology, and we believe that as our global Grid expands and the capacity available for sale grows, the demand for our Tokens will increase.
 * Downside Protection and reduced volatility (i.e. Token price less likely to decrease substantially).
 Our Tokens are given utility by the grid deployed by the Foundation.
 Our Technology and Grid are already up and running and we believe our Foundation and its assets represent significant value, including sufficient liquidity
 * High quality team with extensive technology and financial experience